-My preconceptions on food from the Stans was unfortunately confirmed at the interestingly named Kyrgyz restaurant in Dubai Gorod 321... maybe a pint of fermented milk wasn't what I should have started with!
+My preconceptions on food from the Stans was unfortunately confirmed at an interestingly named Kyrgyz restaurant in Dubai called Gorod 321... maybe a pint of fermented milk wasn't what I should have started with!

-Thankfully, the fear of tasteless food was overcome by sleeping-in-a-yurt dreams earlier this month, which resulted in a whistle-stop autumn trip to Kyrgyzstan.
+Thankfully, the fear of tasteless food was overcome by sleeping-in-a-yurt dreams, which resulted in a whistle-stop trip to Kyrgyzstan.
 I got to ride a horse in the Tian Shan mountains, sleep in a yurt, visit the world's second highest alpine lake... and taste some authentic Kyrgyz cuisine!

 Needless to say my fears were unfounded, because the food was diverse and for the most part - delicious!
 Big wheels of bread accompanying rich stews, crusty meat-filled pastries or samsa, Russian-influenced manti and Chinese-influenced lagman noodles - a melting pot of dishes that clearly represented the melting pot of faces I saw across this stunning Central Asian country.